storj/docs/app/dcs/api/uplink-cli/ls-command/page.md

   - /dcs/api-reference/uplink-cli/ls-command
 ---

-&#x20;List objects and prefixes or all buckets
+List objects and prefixes or all buckets

 ## Usage